 The originator of the ECR is encouraged to contact the “experts” associated with the systems impacted by the proposed change as part of the process of completing the ECR form, so that it is clear that the proposed change has merit, does not violate other design intent or functions or interfaces and so that all of the potential impacts are identified.

-Once completed the requester files the ECR into the DCC (as an E-numbered document) and then notifies the aLIGO Systems Engineer, Deputy Systems Engineer and System Scientist by email (or uses the DCC electronic “signoff” feature to notify these personnel).
+Once completed the requester files the ECR into the DCC (as an E-numbered document) and then notifies the Systems Engineer, Deputy Systems Engineer and System Scientist by email (or uses the DCC electronic “signoff” feature to notify these personnel).

 Proposed changes must not be filed in the DCC before getting approval through the ECR process.
 (We do not want to “litter” the DCC with unapproved versions of changes to controlled documentation.)